ArchakGoel/Geometry-Operations/docs/Naming Convention.md

 2. Class names and file names start with capital letter.
 3. #pragma once instead of #ifndef
 4. No short names like `vec` or `calc`.
 Full names only.
+5. Function names should signify the action is it doing: calculateCross().